pflanze/ml2json/docs/message_identification.md

  * "identify" string: identification of the mbox and the index of the message therein.
-Can be used to find the original message unambiguously, see ml2json --deidentify option.
+Can be used to find the original message unambiguously, see the ml2json --deidentify option.
 In cases where the same post appears multiple times in the same or different mbox files, there will be multiple "identify" values, but only one and the same "id" value; a [warning](warnings.md) will be issued if